analoghifi/Thel-SAC-30.2-30.3/hardware/1) my new version/readme.md

 :x: using a simplified audio input section with 1 OP-Amp only (worse symmetry / lower CMRR)
 :x: using higher resistors in the filter section (more noise in theory)
 :x: larger dimensions (95 x 142mm)
-### my plans:
-* in the first step I will design a new SAC30, which combines the advantages of the two versions mentioned above,
-it will still be in THT technology but 2 layer PCB, so that an average hobbyist can easily build it himself
-* the next step will be to create an all SMD version of this (eventually including 1% C0G ceramic filter caps), with some new features like symmetrical outputs, input/output ESD protection, ...)